-The District received and responded to extensive comments on the proposed revised rules during the development stages.
+The District received and responded to an extensive amount of comments on the proposed revised rules during the development stages.
 Staff consolidated these comments and responses into Appendix I, Clarification of Rule Issues.
-Comments received during the formal public comment period preceding the Board adoption hearing on the proposed rule changes and staffs response to these comments will be presented to the District Board of Directors as part of the rule adoption process.
+Comments received during the formal public comment period preceding the Board adoption hearing on the proposed rule changes and staff's response to these comments will be presented to the District Board of Directors as part of the rule adoption process.